-In my MSN news feed recently, was an article by Liz Ryan, a respected journalist working for Forbes, outlining five common recruitment practices that drive talent away.
+I recently read an article by Liz Ryan, a respected journalist working for Forbes, outlining five common recruitment mistakes that drive talent away.

 It’s a good article and well worth a read if you recruit staff and want a sharp reminder of the biggest recruitment mistakes and what you should and shouldn’t be doing to attract and retain the best talent.

 LR: It’s unbelievable but true that most medium-sized and large employers have not figured out what every marketer knows: if you treat people decently, they’ll stick around.
 If you treat people badly, they’ll disappear!
 This holds true in recruiting as well as product and service marketing.